-- Time: 5 minutes - Task description: Close your eyes, the trainer makes various statements and members of the group can vote with their eyes closed.
+- Task description: Close your eyes, the trainer makes various statements and members of the group can vote with their eyes closed.
 Thumbs-up: "I agree!".
 Thumbs-down: "No, I see it differently!". - The last statements etc: "I had a good time at today's meeting."
 "I will use what I have learned in my everyday life."